sergiotabanelli/proxysql/README.md

 * the `myt` run for first parameter times a group of query of 1 insert, one select of the previous insert, 2 updates that if executed in backgroung with another `myt` execution will conflicts each other.
 For every single query it invokes the `my` script
 * the `mytt` runs second parameter background instances of the `myt` script each one against a distinct user session id
 * the `myttt` runs third parameter background instances of the `mytt` script each one against a distinct ProxySQL instance
-* `docker-compose.gr.yml` runs 3 MySQL group replication nodes each one with ProxySQL binlog reader installed, 1 memcached instance and 2 ProxySQL with C19 patch instances
+* `docker-compose.gr.yml` runs 3 MySQL group replication nodes each one with ProxySQL binlog reader installed, 1 redis instance, with [redisc19 module](https://github.com/sergiotabanelli/redisc19), and 2 ProxySQL with C19 patch instances
 * `proxysql.c19.sql` is the sql script used to initialize ProxySQL instance according to the `docker-compose.gr.yml` running context

 run the docker-compose.gr.yml, wait some time until all the containers has finish the entrypoints startup, and then run: